 Getting Professional Help for Yellow Jackets

 If you’ve done all you can to prevent wasps from invading your property and they’re still making a presence at your outdoor events, it may be time to call for professional help.
 Especially when nests are involved, a pest control expert is needed to control the wasps in a way that is safe for you and your family.
-The team at Connor’s Termite & Pest Control have the experience and knowledge needed to deal with aggressive fall wasps—call us today to learn more!
+The team at Ehrlich Pest Control, formerly Connor’s have the experience and knowledge needed to deal with aggressive fall wasps—call us today to learn more!

 Why Are Wasps Aggressive in the Fall? in Virginia